verus-lang/verus/source/verus-bug-trait-method-generic-contract-inheritance.md

 `trait_typ_substs` before proceeding, so that a name collision cannot silently produce a wrong-but- well-typed substitution instead of an error.

+## Workaround: aligning names so the collision resolves correctly

+Since the dangling, unsubstituted type parameter is resolved by an ordinary in-scope name lookup (see Root cause above), the wrong-type-resolution failure mode can be turned into a *correct* resolution — without touching Verus at all — by controlling which name it collides with:

+1. Rename the trait method's own generic parameter to something that cannot collide with any implementing type's own struct/impl-level generics (e.g. `OtherPointsToPerm` instead of a short, generic-sounding name like `PointsToPerm` that an impl might also use for its own type parameter).
+2. In every impl of that method, give the impl's own method-level generic parameter (`other`'s type) **the same name**.

+The dangling reference is still never substituted — the underlying bug in `Lowerer::inheritance` is completely untouched — but now the *only* thing in scope it can coincidentally match by name is the impl's own method-level generic parameter, which is exactly `other`'s real type.
+The same fallback that used to silently resolve to the wrong type (an impl's outer struct-level generic) now resolves to the right one, purely because the name it's looking for no longer exists anywhere else in scope.

+This is not a fix: it relies on the same accidental name-matching behavior that causes the bug in the first place, just aimed at the correct target instead of the wrong one.
+Any trait method with its own generic parameter needs this same discipline applied deliberately (choose a collision-proof name for the trait's own method generic; match it in every impl) to avoid silently hitting this failure mode again, and a future Verus fix (see Suggested fix above) would make it unnecessary.

 ## Background: where this was found

-This surfaced while adding `is_disjoint` to `SeqPointsTo` in `source/vstd/points_to.rs` — a `PointsToProperties` trait method with its own generic parameter (`is_disjoint<PointsToPerm:
-PointsToParam>(tracked &mut self, tracked other: &PointsToPerm)`), implemented for `SeqPointsTo<T, PointsToPerm>` (whose own element-type parameter is, by pre-existing convention in that file, also named `PointsToPerm`) — the same collision-triggered shape as the minimal repro above (the `tracked &mut self` there is specific to `points_to.rs`'s ownership tracking and isn't needed to trigger the bug itself, as the minimal repro's plain `&self` demonstrates).
+This surfaced while adding `is_disjoint` to `SeqPointsTo` in `source/vstd/points_to.rs` — a `PointsToProperties` trait method with its own generic parameter, implemented for `SeqPointsTo<T, PointsToPerm>` (whose own element-type parameter is, by pre-existing convention in that file, named `PointsToPerm`) — the same collision-triggered shape as the minimal repro above (the `tracked &mut self` there is specific to `points_to.rs`'s ownership tracking and isn't needed to trigger the bug itself, as the minimal repro's plain `&self` demonstrates).
 `vstd::points_to::PointsToSingleton::is_disjoint` (the base-case, non-generic-container implementation of the same trait method) sidesteps this entirely by being declared `axiom fn` (no body), which is presumably why this bug had not previously surfaced in that file.

-`SeqPointsTo::is_disjoint` is currently left as a real `proof fn` body with `assume(other.size() != 0)` at the top (routing around the missing `requires` fact) followed by a full, genuine case-split proof of the actual goal, ending in a passing `assert` of the real disjointness disjunction as evidence the argument is sound independent of the trait's own (currently broken) postcondition check.
-The file does **not** currently pass `vargo build --release` because of the `ensures`-side failure described above; this is left in place intentionally (per project decision) as a live repro case, pending either a fix to Verus or a decision to fall back to `axiom fn` (matching `PointsToSingleton::is_disjoint`'s precedent) with the case-split argument preserved only as a comment.
+The trait originally declared `is_disjoint<PointsToPerm: PointsToParam>(...)` — colliding with `SeqPointsTo`'s own outer `PointsToPerm` element-type generic, exactly like the silent repro above — which is why `SeqPointsTo::is_disjoint` needed `assume(other.size() != 0)` and still failed its `ensures` even with a complete, independently-verified case-split proof of the real goal (see Evidence chain above).
+Applying the workaround above — renaming the trait's method generic to `OtherPointsToPerm` ([points_to.rs:94](vstd/points_to.rs#L94)) and giving `SeqPointsTo::is_disjoint`'s own method generic the same name ([points_to.rs:264](vstd/points_to.rs#L264)), while leaving the impl block's outer element-type generic as plain `PointsToPerm` — resolved both failures: the `assume` could be deleted, and the full case-split proof (case-split on `other`'s address relative to `self`'s range, using elements `0`/`len - 1` for the two outer cases and a div/mod witness index for the "starts inside" case) now verifies for real, with no workaround left in the body.
+The whole file passes `vargo build --release` (1937 verified, 0 errors).